 Help to get started

 To help you get started in your new role as a food business operator please use the information provided in the following pages to ensure that your food business complies with food safety and hygiene law.

 - Food safety management systems

 - Managing a food business -Food Standards Agency

 - BHA (British Hospitality Association) - Industry guide to good hygiene practice - catering guide

 Safer food better business (SFBB) for new business

 Safer Food Better Business (SFBB) is a food safety management procedure developed for small caterers and retailers to help them manage food safety in their business.
 SFBB is designed to help small businesses to comply with food safety regulations.

-You can download the safer food better business manual, including page inserts for specialist areas, translated material in certain languages and replacement diary refill sheets, from the Food Standards Agency website.
+You can find out more about safer food better business and download the manual including page inserts for specialist areas and replacement diary refill sheets.

 We are unable to provide the following support